Coder4916/Match-Maker/README.md

 #### **Color Scheme**

-The colors  for this site are were sourced from [Coolers](https://coolors.co/).
-To create a cohesive color scheme from beginning to end, the coolers pallette tool was used to provide color cohesion.
+The color pallette for this site was sourced from [Coolers](https://coolors.co/).
+To create a cohesive color scheme.

 #### **Typography**